invoke-ai/InvokeAI/docs/installation/040_INSTALL_DOCKER.md

 # :fontawesome-brands-docker: Docker

-!!! warning "For end users"
+!!! warning "For most users"

-    We highly recommend to Install InvokeAI locally using [these instructions](index.md)
+    We highly recommend to Install InvokeAI locally using [these instructions](INSTALLATION.md)

 !!! tip "For developers"